Why should I drink raw milk?

 What about raw goat milk?

 Raw goat milk is known to be nutrient-rich, easily digestible, and well tolerated even by those with lactose intolerance.
 In fact, we often get feedback from customers with lactose intolerance that thrive on Claravale's raw milk, but suffer when drinking store-bought pasteurized milk.
 It contains digestive aids known as oligosaccharides which act as a prebiotic in the intestine, feeding the healthy bacteria and suppressing the bad.
-Additionally, these prebiotics have anti- inflammatory properties which, among other healthful benefits, are useful in addressing irritable bowel disease.
+Additionally, these prebiotics have anti- inflammatory properties.
 Some studies have even determined that the minerals found in goat milk are far better absorbed and utilized by the body than the same minerals contained in cow milk.
 Thus nutritional deficiencies such as anemia and bone demineralization respond positively to the addition of RAW goat milk to the diet.

 It is important to remember that raw goat’s milk does not contain folic acid, an essential B vitamin.
 It is also deficient in B-12.
 Beyond all this, raw goat milk has been found to be effective in stimulating the release of nitric oxide in vitro, as well as supplying a good source of medium-chain fatty acids.
-These qualities are important in both warding off and treating heart disease as well as high blood pressure, as they act to keep arteries working properly, and triglyceride and cholesterol levels in check.
+These qualities are important as they act to keep arteries working properly, and triglyceride and cholesterol levels in check.